ChiefAmani/snake-game/TronGame_TECHNICAL_SPEC.md

 - Instructions on how to clone the repository.
 - Steps to set up a Python virtual environment (recommended).
 - Command to install dependencies from `requirements.txt`.
+- **Crucially, for Windows users, add a note about potential Pygame build issues and recommend installing a pre-built wheel if `pip install pygame` fails.**

 #### Execution
 - Command to run the `main.py` file.